 - Interpret research findings from the perspective of people with lived experience and informing recommendations that will help improve the lives of patients, informal caregivers, and communities.

-- To help ensure research reflects the concerns, interests and values of the public and that money and resources are used efficiently.
+- To help ensure research reflects the concerns, interests and values of patients and/or the public and that money and resources are used efficiently.

-CIHR's Strategy for Patient-Oriented Research defines patient-oriented research as a continuum of research that:
+The Canadian Institutes of Health Research's Strategy for Patient-Oriented Research (SPOR) defines patient-oriented research as a continuum of research that:

 - Engages patients as partners;